 Every year we survey our athletes and ask for feedback.
 We compare those results with the notes we have compiled across the season, and with our own personal racing and training performance.

 It’s a massive undertaking, but it ensures that no two Endurance Nation training plans are the same from year to year.
 We are consistently adjusting individual workouts and even the weekly layout to make sure our members continue to improve.
-This means that as an athlete who creates a free trial in January 2017, you will be using a plan that has been refined more than ten years in a row.
+This means that as an athlete who become a team member in January 2017, you will be using a plan that has been refined more than ten years in a row.
 You won’t find a more effective or comprehensive training program anywhere else — no one else cares as much as Endurance Nation!

 Eliminating the Early Season Marathon